2 Introducing the Yocto Project¶

 Different QA and sanity checks run throughout entire build process.

 After the binaries are created, the build system generates a binary package feed that is used to create the final root file image.

 The build system generates the file system image and a customized Extensible SDK (eSDK) for application development in parallel.

 For a very detailed look at this workflow, see the “OpenEmbedded Build System Concepts” section.

 2.7 Some Basic Terms¶

 It helps to understand some basic fundamental terms when learning the Yocto Project.
-Although a list of terms exists in the “Yocto Project Terms” section of the Yocto Project Reference Manual, this section provides the definitions of some terms helpful for getting started:
+Although there is a list of terms in the “Yocto Project Terms” section of the Yocto Project Reference Manual, this section provides the definitions of some terms helpful for getting started:

 Configuration Files: Files that hold global definitions of variables, user-defined variables, and hardware configuration information.
 These files tell the OpenEmbedded Build System what to build and what to put into the image to support a particular platform.

 Extensible Software Development Kit (eSDK): A custom SDK for application developers.
 This eSDK allows developers to incorporate their library and programming changes back into the image to make their code available to other application developers.
 For information on the eSDK, see the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.